 You can make the list you create for a command more flexible by adding multiple things the doctor can say.
 By using the written\spoken form, you can add several verbal triggers for the same item in the list.
-To do this, type the written form that you would like to appear in your report, followed by a backward slash \, and then the spoken word you want to use to trigger the list item.
-In the following steps you'll modify the patient consent <mf> command you just created.
+To do this, type the written form that you would like to appear in your report, followed by a backward slash , and then the spoken word you want to use to trigger the list item.
+In the following steps, you'll modify the patient consent <mf> command you just created.

-To Edit a Text-and-Graphics Command

-- Open Command Browser and double-click the patient consent <mf> command you created.
-The MyCommands Editor dialog box opens. - 2.
-Click the Name Editor button.
-The MyCommands Name Editor dialog box opens. - Select the mf list you created and click Edit.
-The View List dialog box opens. - 4.
-Edit the list so that it looks like the following example:

-- When finished editing, click OK, OK, and Save to exit the MyCommands Editor. - 6.
-You can now say either "female" or "woman" to type female (or "male" or "man" to type male).
+To Edit a Text-and- Graphics Command 1.
+Open Command Browser and double-click the patient consent <mf></mf> command you created.
+The MyCommands Editor dialog box opens.
+2. Click the Name Editor button.
+The MyCommands Name Editor dialog box opens.
+3. Select the mf list you created and click Edit .
+The View List dialog box opens.
+4. Edit the list so that it looks like the following example: Enter the contents of the list.
+Each word in the list should be on a new line.
+List name: mf List c ontents: he\male she she\female - 5.
+When finished editing, click OK, OK, and Save to exit the MyCommands Editor.
+6. You can now say either "patient consent she" or "patent consent female " to type the text with the word she (or "patient consent he " or "patient consent male " to type the text with the word he).